 Open School is a philosophical concept implying the elimination of all manners of constraints on the acquisition of education by the citizenry.
 Openness in this case is measured in terms of flexibility in the use of teaching/learning materials and methods and the lack of conventional restrictions on relevant and related transactions.

 With its flexibility, interactivity and interconnectivity in learning process, open school or rather open learning system has increased possibilities of offering educational opportunities to those who are unable to gain entry into the formal system on account of various constraints, including the ‘dropouts’ from conventional system and those who are forced to abandon full time studies for economic or family (e.g. housewives) reasons as well as the ‘left outs’, marginalised groups such as girls and women, street hawkers, nomadic herdsmen, fishermen, farmers and the handicapped.
+In addition, after a stressful class, students and parents alike could relax by watching various films at www.loadgamekung.com.

 When, on addressing the President Commonwealth of Learning, Sir John Daniel during his last visit to of Nigeria, the Education Minister, Prof. Fabian Osuji, announced that government attention would be shifted towards the establishment of open school and open polytechnic in Nigeria.
 The minister was not only being current in his thinking about the country’s education, he was also and most importantly too, moving Nigeria to be in line with today’s global trends in education.
 When that happens, open learning system with all its inherent advantages will take its long expected root in the country’s primary and secondary school system as it has done at the university level via the National Open University of Nigeria, (NOUN).